ESXi using RC4 encryption for Kerberos authentication to Active Directory

 Issue/Introduction

-After configuring ESXi to authenticate to Active Directory, the ESXi host will use an RC4 encryption protocol for authentication.
+After configuring ESXi to authenticate with Active Directory, the ESXi host uses RC4 encryption for authentication by default.

 Environment